gozmanthefirst/tots/README.md

 - ✍️ Quick Capture - Effortlessly capture thoughts and ideas as they come
 - 📝 Flexible Notes - Write and organize your notes in a way that works for you
-- 🤝 Sharing - Collaborate with others by sharing notes and lists
 - 🔄 Real-time Sync - Access your notes across all your devices
 - 🎨 Clean Interface - Modern, distraction-free writing experience